guiherzog/DojoUnityCG2015.1/README.md

-## Dojo about Shader s using OpenGL on Unity3D Editor
+## Sample of OpenGL Shaders on Unity3D Editor
 ### Computer Graphics Class 2015.1
 #### Computer Science Department at the Federal University of Rio de Janeiro, Brazil.